56bar56/Targil4_AP2/README.md

 ```
 from the client :
 Clicking on the Run button from the android studio.
+You need all the files, except of "serverForAndroid" folder.
 in the server we run:
-node app.js
+node app.js with the files from "serverForAndroid" folder.
 And also turning on the MongoDB database.
 ```